familyfriendlymikey/replacing/readme.md

 r [PATTERN [REPLACEMENT [MODIFY]]]
 ```

-The argument parsing for `rp` is positional and depends on the number
+The argument parsing for `replacing` is positional and depends on the number
 of arguments provided:

 0. Simply print the sorted file paths passed through stdin.